textpattern/textpattern.github.io/development/index.md

 ## Implementation resources

-Now you know what plugins are and you're ready to kick plugin ass!
+Now you know what plugins are, you're ready to kick plugin ass!
 You'll probably need some combination of these to see the job through:

 **Plugin code template:**